Winter Storm

 problems.

 slowly and seek immediate medical assistance.
-Warm the person's trunk first.
+Warm the person's trunk

 Using your own body heat will help.
 Arms and legs should be warmed last